McGranahanLab/Noncoding_drivers_Nextflow/README.md

 It is highly recommended to include [dNdScv](https://github.com/im3sanger/dndscv/tree/master) for coding and NBR for noncoding regions as those software are essential in post-processing to estimate the percentage of driver mutations in the discovered driver genomic regions and to pinpoint individual driver mutations shall it be possible.
 As [dNdScv](https://github.com/im3sanger/dndscv/tree/master) and NBR share concepts behind, it is not recommended to run NBR on CDS at the same time as [dNdScv](https://github.com/im3sanger/dndscv/tree/master).

-This documentation provides comprehensive instructions on setting up, configuring, and running the pipeline, along with detailed descriptions of the outputs.
+This documentation provides comprehensive instructions on setting up, configuring, and running the pipeline along with detailed descriptions of the outputs.

 # Table of content
 - [Software requirements](#requirements)